Meaning

 Modern secular humans face the task of finding some direction to life without an external beacon.
 How does one proceed to construct one’s own meaning — a meaning sturdy enough to support one’s life?

-Yalom traces the modern crisis of meaning to the collapse of cosmic and religious guarantors, leaving individuals with the existential task of self-constructing a durable value system.
+Yalom traces the modern meaning crisis to the collapse of cosmic and religious meaning systems, placing the burden of meaning-construction squarely on the individual subject.

 Dig deeper with Sebastian →